NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 #### `typing.Union`

-`typing.Union` allows for a parameter/argument to be of multiple types instead of one. `Dis-Snek` will attempt to convert a given argument into each type specified (starting from the first one), going down the "list" until a valid match is found.
+`typing.Union` allows for a parameter/argument to be of multiple types instead of one. `NAFF` will attempt to convert a given argument into each type specified (starting from the first one), going down the "list" until a valid match is found.

 For example, the below will try to convert an argument to a `GuildText` first, then a `User` if it cannot do so.